neostrange/text2graphs/README.md

-# Text2Graph: Autonomous Knowledge Graph Generation Framework
+# Text2Graph: Autonomous Knowledge Graph Construction Framework

 Text2Graph is a Python-based framework for the autonomous construction of domain-specific Knowledge Graphs (KG) from unstructured text data.
 The system transforms textual data into a labeled property graph-based representation using various NLP and semantic processing tools and integrates with Neo4j for graph storage and querying.